roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 They were told Prico should come to play.
 Thence, Lydia prepared a chess, she also arranged a sweets and _café au lait_ for herself, and awaited whereas flirting with Yuuyami.

-"How comes that you will be cast aside?"
+"How comes that you are being cast aside?"

 Yuuyami tilted her head.
-In the lobby of library was seated sobbing Prico, she rubbing her eyes with both hands.
+In the lobby of library was seated sobbing Prico, she rubbed her eyes with both hands.
 SA series, due to their nature, having included a feature​ of moisturise the eyes.
 However, Prico has no function to shed a tears.
 In other words, these are but feigned tears, however with a strangely realistic appearance.